Nancy Guided Light Transit: History

 The system was implemented as a replacement for the trolleybus network.
-Operation of the 10 km long line began in 2000.
+Operation of the 10 km line began in 2000.
 The system had problems with derailing vehicles, as well as heavy wear and tear of the pavement.
 In 2018, 12 vehicles from Caen were transferred to Nancy for use as spare parts donors.

 Closure and replacement

 The TVR system was planned to be replaced by a conventional low-floor tram system; however, due to high costs and steep gradients the TVR was replaced by conventional bi-articulated trolleybuses entering service on 5 April 2025.